willyd332/emphasis-db/README.md

  9. When the user creates a new entry, they will have the option to make it public or private.
 Private entries will be viewable only by the user.
 Public entries will be viewable by every user.
  10. If the user decides to go to their account, they will be sent to a user show page.
 The show page will have all of their user data, as well as a list of their entries.

-#DIVISION OF LABOR:

-   Main things that must be made:

-   1. Translating the returned Analysis into usable Data.
-(We will make the functions in separate JS files) (Will)

-   2. Translating the inputed string into the Array 0f 2000 characters each.
-(We will make the functions seperate JS files) (Will)

-   3. Creating the pages and routes for each wireframe and creating the basic server page (Collin)
-      1. This includes setting up the server
-      2. Creating the Views
-      3. Creating the DB
-      4. Creating the Models
-      5. Creating the (basic navigation at first) controllers
-      6. Creating the login/register functions (encrypting passwords, etc…)

-   4. Figuring out and making the actual API call (John)

-   5. The statistics function that translates the color percentages into the actual engagement score (based on the optimal 33%:33%:33% ratio.
-(Bonus)

-   7. Somebody should write an About This app page that describes what it's doing and what it might be used for.
-(John)

-   8. Refine the look of the website in CSS (All)